- Constructive Dismissal

 One common fiduciary liability is with respect to “non-solicitation” of the employer’s clients.
 Even if there is no written employment contract, a fiduciary employee that has left an employer is generally not allowed to solicit the business from former clients / customers of the former employer until a “reasonable time”.
 This rule is intended to protect employers from the employees it places a high amount of trust in, or who have a lot of sway over clients, suppliers, etc. A “reasonable time” is not the same in every case, and it depends on the facts of that specific case.

-- A fiduciary could be liable for a substantial amount of money for breaching fiduciary duties
+- An Alberta fiduciary employee could be liable for a substantial amount of money for breaching fiduciary duties

 - There is not generally a duty of fiduciary “non-competition” after employment ends, but certain obligations still dictate what a fiduciary can and cannot do